 Touring versions sprinted from 0 to 62 mph in just 6.3 seconds, powered by the ‘2.7’ litre 2,687 cc Typ.
 911/83 flat six engine with mechanical fuel injection.
 Maximum power of 210 HP was achieved at 6,300 rpm.
 Even the Touring version weighed just 1075 kg, aided by innovations such as the fibreglass engine cover and ducktail.

 This 2.7 RS was originally registered in Italy, and came to the UK comes complete with its original seats, tools, MOT records, tax discs etc. The car has a history file with large invoices from marque experts such as Roger Bray and BS Motorsport, which detail works carried out and the dyno records.
-The bodywork has been treated with Zymol Royale, and is ready to enjoy.
+The bodywork has been treated with Zymol Royale.